 Freshly roasted coffee.
 Credit: Nathan Dumalo

-On some coffee bags, you’ll see the elevation – often referred to as altitude – that the coffee was grown at, normally measured in metres above sea level (m.a.s.l.).
+On some labels, you’ll see the elevation – often referred to as altitude – that the coffee was grown at, normally measured in metres above sea level (m.a.s.l.).

 So why should you care about this?
 Because the slower a coffee plant grows, generally speaking, the more time the sugars have to develop.
 This can lead to sweeter, more complex coffees.